 Four common treatments are available for managing hyperthyroidism in cats, each with advantages and disadvantages.
 Hyperthyroid cats that are not treated tend to deteriorate, whereas treatment will usually either return your cat to a reasonable state of health, or may cure your cat completely.
-One treatment option is the use of an oral (pill or liquid) medication called carbimazole (Vidalta) or methimazole (Felimazole or Thyronorm) that works by preventing the thyroid gland from producing thyroid hormone.
-These drugs are readily available and not very expensive but, of course, cats are not always the best pill takers!
+One treatment option is the use of an oral (pill) medication called Carbimazole (Vidalta® or Neo-Mercazole®) or Methimazole (Felimazole®) that works by preventing the thyroid gland from producing thyroid hormone.
+The drug is readily available and not very expensive but, of course, cats are not always the best pill takers!
 Side effects from the pills - although rare - include vomiting, rashes, loss of appetite and sometimes blood abnormalities.
-Sometimes the medication is given on the ear instead, for trans-dermal absorbtion, although this is not a licensed product.
-An alternative medical option is to feed cats a special diet (Hill's Y/D) that is very low in iodine so that thyroid hormones (which incorporate this element) cannot be made.
+A new alternative medical option is to feed cats a special diet (Hill's Y/D) that is very low in iodine so that thyroid hormones (which incorporate this element) cannot be made.
 The problem with this treatment is that if your cat eats anything else; a small table scrap, a mouse or another cat's food the diet treatment will not be effective.